gperdrizet/bartleby/docker_setup.md

 sudo systemctl enable containerd.service
 ```

-Finally, set up log rotation.
+Finally, set up log rotation and set the data location.
 Add the following to */etc/docker/daemon.json*, creating the file if it doesn't exist.
 The data-root parameter is not necessary, omit it to accept the system default or set is to an alternative location.
+We are using a 'fast_scratch' NVMe SSD for our images and containers.

 ```json
 {